cicsdev/cics-banking-sample-application-cbsa/etc/usage/reactUI/doc/CBSA_React_UI_User_Guide.md

 Clicking "Delete" again will permanently remove the customer.

-**Note**: You cannot delete an existing customer if they have any open accounts,
+**Note**: You cannot delete an existing customer if they have any open accounts.